kennacapri/04-Challenge-CodeQuiz/README.md

 # 04-Challenge-CodeQuiz

 ## Description
-This website is a password generator.
-The password must be between 8-128 characters long.
-You have to choose at least one lowercase letter, one uppercase letter, one number or one symbol.

-## Installation
-N/A
+This website generates a coding quiz.
+Once you start there's a timer countdown and you have to answer the several questions.
+Once finished it will take you to a high scores screen where you can enter in your initials to keep track of your scores.

 ## Usage
-This website is for users to generate a password.
-The password generator will prompt you with choosing a length of password between 8-128 characters.
-The password generator will prompt you with a lowercase letter option, uppercase letter option, number and symbol to add to your password. you must choose "ok" or "cancel" when making your choice.
-After going through the prompts it will generate a password with the criteria you selected.

-## Credits
-N/A
+This website is for anyone wanting to take a quick coding quiz.
+Click the start button and you will be redirected to a new page with a question and the timer will start counting down.
+If you click the correct answer it will highlight green and your score will increase and it will move onto the next question.
+If you click the wrong answer it will highlight red and move onto the next question.
+Once you finish the quiz, you will have the option to put in your initials under high scores so you can keep track of your different scores from the quiz.
+You can click "home" and it will take you back to the landing page to start the quiz again.

 ## License
 See LICENSE in the repo.